DFE-Digital/ddt-job-descriptions/app/views/jd/senior-data-architect.md

 - Create comprehensive data models (entity relationship) diagrams for each relational schema forming a part of the Service.
 This needs to cover each level of data modelling of Conceptual, Logical and Physical
 - Reuse, or creating, common entities and attributes wherever there is a direct conceptual correspondence
 - Taking responsibility for the data architecture of you portfolio of services, including how they interact with up- and downstream data systems, even as these evolve over time.
-- Leading data specialists in your service(s), on problems that require broad architectural thinking
+- Leading on problems that require broad architectural thinking in your service(s), while creating space for data specialists to take the initiative on the detail
 - Define and maintain the data architecture, including metadata, orchestration for analytical use
 - Work with Data and Service Owners to capture decisions on Data Classification at attribute level
 - Provide input into data dictionaries
 - Design, support and provide guidance for the upgrade, management, decommission and archive of data in compliance with data policy
 - Consider Data Access Control processes and document decisions
-- Playing an active role in the DfE Architecture community, where you will share knowledge of tools and techniques, as well as joining related communities of practice
+- Playing an active role in the DfE Architecture community, where you will recognise and share successesful implementations of tools and techniques, as well as create a sense of unified purpose
-- Helping to build a diverse, inclusive culture across the architecture community.
+- Helping to build a diverse, inclusive culture across the architecture community with a positive attitude towards feedback
 - Working with your Lead Data Architect, colleagues and peers on profession-based activities (and cross-profession), such as defining standards and guidance around best practice.

 ## Skills you need